Scottish Government Position Paper - Disability Assistance: Child Disability Payment

 Short Term Assistance will also be available as part of Child Disability Payment.
 The intention is to ensure an individual is not discouraged from challenging a Social Security Scotland decision or from accessing administrative justice, by having to manage for a period with a reduced income.

-Where a person is eligible for Short Term Assistance, the will be the difference between the level of payment prior to the reduction and the new evel of payment.
+Where a person is eligible for Short Term Assistance, this will be the difference between the level of payment prior to the reduction and the new level of payment.
 Short Term Assistance is not available in the reserved benefits system and providing support in this way is another example of where Scottish Ministers are removing barriers to challenging decisions in the Scottish social security system.